fahmi182/htmly-twentyfifteen/README.md

 # htmly-twentyfifteen
-WordPress Twenty Fifteen ported to HTMLy
+WordPress Twenty Fifteen ported to HTMLy.

+## Installations
+ -  Upload and extract the zip file.
+ -  Rename the extracted folder to `twentyfifteen`.
+ -  Change the `views.root` using /admin/config to `themes/twentyfifteen`

+## License

+See the LICENSE.txt